prvdmwrong/prvdmwrong/docs/reference/core/types/options.md

 ### logLevel `#!lua : "none" | "verbose"`

-Configures if Oh My Prvd should log trace information to the console, defaults to `#!lua "none"`.
+Configures if Prvd 'M Wrong should log trace information to the console, defaults to `#!lua "none"`.

 ### profiling `#!lua : boolean`